lvidgen/battleships/README.md

 ## Browser compatibility
 Chrome and Firefox work perfectly.
 Microsoft Edge handles One Player mode OK but doesn't seem capable of making a correct WebSocket connection for two player.
-Internet Explorer fails as expecteed, both on modern JS and CSS.
+Internet Explorer fails as expected, both on modern JS and CSS.